tim-js/revojs.ro/src/blog/2019-11-16-aftermath/index.md

 We were pleasantly surprised by the high number of participants and speakers that attended the [after-party](https://www.facebook.com/pg/revojsro/photos/?tab=album&album_id=520281835197831).
 Those who didn’t interact that much during the conference had a second chance to do so at the after-party, where everything changed for the better.

-### Recruitment free sponsors’ giveaways
+### Not focused on recruitment

-revo.js was designed to be a **recruitment-free event** and we wanted this to be obvious.
-Our participants noticed this and appreciated it through very positive feedback.
+revo.js was not designed to be a recruitment-focused event and we wanted to make it visible.
+Our participants highly appreciated the approach and even felt more inclined to network and create authentic connections in the community.

+Shifting the focus from recruitment to meaningful engagements benefited participants and sponsors alike.
+In fact, by stepping away from traditional booths and recruitment materials, our sponsors managed to incite participants with exciting activities and ignite natural conversations.

 ## What’s next?